 For example, I live part of the year in Michigan and part of the year in Florida.
 Michigan is one of the 19 states that doesn’t require party preference as part of the voter registration process.
-Florida is one of the 31 states that do.
+Florida does.

 Here’s what I found for Florida.
 Independents are the fastest-growing political preference among the state’s registered voters (+47% from 2004-2014).
 I also found that Independents are 27% of FL’s registered voters (as of June 30, 2019).
 Democrats come in at 37%, and Republicans register at 35%.
 The number of FL Independents is large—over 3.6 million registered voters.

-For a summary of what’s happening in other states across the country, I recommend reviewing data presented in the June 2019 issue of Governing.
+For a summary of what’s happening in other states, I recommend reviewing data presented in the June 2019 issue of Governing.

-What’s the 31-state profile?
-Ballot Access News is a good information source.
-According to BAN, the national picture (for 62% of the states that register voters by affiliation) looks like this:
+For a 31-state profile, Ballot Access News is a good information source.
+According to BAN, the national picture–specifically for 62% of the states that register voters by affiliation–looks like this:

 Independents + Minor Parties, 30%.

 Rasmussen News is another good source of voter registration data.
-Rasmussen reports the U.S. total, breaks down the numbers state-by-state, and also adds the District of Columbia to the totals.
+Rasmussen’s data 1)reports the U.S. total, 2) breaks down the numbers state-by-state, and 3) adds the District of Columbia to the totals.
 What do the 31-state + DC numbers tell us?
 The breakdown looks like this: